Updated: October 24, 2020

-“Follow your passion” is advise you’ll often hear from entrepreneurs.
+“Follow your passion” is advice you’ll often hear from entrepreneurs.

 Unfortunately, doing so is easier said than done.

-And most of those who try to follow their passion, will find themselves on a dead end and lost on where to actually go.
+And most of those who try to follow their passion, will find themselves at a dead-end and lost on where to actually go.

 Such is the case of Mr. D, who is featured in today’s Reader Mail.